HarshdeepGupta/diabe-ai-buddy/README.md

 The experience is designed to be hands-free, making it especially helpful for users with limited mobility, vision challenges, or those multitasking.

 ### 2. Retrieval-Augmented Generation (RAG) Engine
-Unlike basic chatbots that rely only on pre-programmed scripts, Diabe-AI Buddy uses a **RAG-based architecture**.
+Unlike basic chatbots that rely only on pre-programmed scripts, DiaVoice uses a **RAG-based architecture**.
 Here's how it works:
 - It **retrieves** relevant, up-to-date information from a trusted diabetes-focused knowledge base.
 - It **generates** coherent and customized answers, integrating retrieved facts into natural, human-like responses.
 - It **Suggests** addition questions that they user may be looking answers for as follow up questions